jlcarr/LeetCode/README.md

 - **Memory**: 14 MB
 - **Solution**: BFS will find the shorest path, so BFS to the solution and return when it is found, keeping track of the min distances to each location.

+### Problem 912
+- **Name**: Sort an Array
+- **Runtime**: 2054 ms
+- **Memory**: 32.7 MB
+- **Solution**: For nlogn performance, we should use either mergesort,heapsort or quicksort (technically bucketsort and radix sort as well, but they work much better on lower cardinality problem).
+To minimize the space needed we should perform the sort in-place.
+Mergesort it the easiest to implement, however doing in place is tricky, so I used a buffer.

 ### Problem 918
 - **Name**: Maximum Sum Circular Subarray
 - **Runtime**: 551 ms